 The “dogs on beaches” rules vary by city in San Diego County.
 The city of San Diego is quite dog-friendly and allows leashed dogs in the mornings and evenings.
 There are four beaches in the county that allow dogs the freedom to splash about with no strings attached.
 Coronado Dog Beach, Ocean Beach Dog Beach, and Del Mar Dog Beach are the best.
-See our San Diego dog beach map to see all the beaches and learn the specific hours.
+See our list of San Diego dog beaches to see all the beaches and learn the specific hours.